 Reduce and Clean As You Go

-One of our all time favorite tips and one we practice religiously is to clean as we cook.
-There are many reasons this tip is great but the main reason we like it so much is because it makes cleanup manageable and after the meal is done you can actually relax knowing you don’t have a whole pile of dishes to scrub.
-Also remember that if you are cooking a bunch of items you don’t need different utensils for each pot, unless cooking raw meat.
+One of our all-time favorite tips and one we practice religiously is to clean as we cook.
+There are many reasons this tip is great but the main reason we like it so much is that it makes cleanup manageable and after the meal is done you can actually relax knowing you don’t have a whole pile of dishes to scrub.
+Also remember that if you are cooking a bunch of items you don’t need different utensils for each pot unless cooking raw meat.
 Simply rinse between stirs and you are good to use the same spoon or spatula for each dish.
-While your food is cooking use the down time to do any cleanup that has accumulated.
+While your food is cooking use the downtime to do any cleanup that has accumulated.

 Keep It Simple

 Unless you are throwing a dinner party there is no need to make a big production out of serving your meal.
 The idea is to get dinner on the table and off again as painlessly as possible.
 To do this, simply serve out of your cooking vessels.
 Just put a trivet down and mind the heat of the pan while serving.
 If you are indeed having guests over or want to serve your meal on serving dishes, keep things easy by simply covering any leftover on the serving dish with tin foil or plastic wrap and put it in the fridge.
 This way you aren’t dirtying another dish or container that you will just have to clean later.
 Alternatively, you can use a storage container as your means to serve your food.
 Either way you are eliminating an item to clean.
 The last serving option is to simply have everyone come into the kitchen and load their plates buffet style from the cooking vessels.